Remember the game “Telephone”?

 This is the notion behind single-sourcing, and why we work directly with our producers (and no middle man) to bring members a pure, high-quality, and unadulterated product like Thrive Market Extra Virgin Olive Oil.
 Each bottle travels straight from a family-owned olive grove to our warehouse, and then to your kitchen—with no missteps in between.

 What “extra virgin” actually means

 Qualifying an olive oil as extra virgin is no small feat.
 EVOOs are the creme de la creme of olive oils, the most premium quality that money can buy.
-So, if you’re seeing a bottle for less than $10 somewhere, let that be a red flag.

 First, the olive oil has to be tested in a lab approved by the International Olive Council (IOC) to ensure it has no more than one percent oleic acid, which is a monounsaturated omega-9 fatty acid that occurs naturally in various animal and vegetable oils and fats.
 It’s then put before a panel of judges for taste testing to verify that there are no sensory flaws in the aroma and flavor.